Ptosis Singapore – Is Surgery Needed?

 It is crucial that the anaesthetist or doctor treating you is fully informed of any medications you are taking at the time of the ptosis surgery.
 This is to prevent any negative effects that might arise from the different drugs being introduced into your body, called contraindications.

-What Results to Expect?
+What Results Can I Expect?

-How much does surgery for ptosis cost?
+How much does surgery cost to treat Ptosis Singapore?

 The cost of Ptosis surgery in Singapore is usually insurance claimable or covered by Medisave if it is classified as a medical condition.
 This means certain health benefits can be enacted in insurance claims, thus reducing a substantial amount if not all of the cost of Ptosis surgery.

 To determine whether or not it is deemed a medical condition, doctors will need to use the Marginal Reflex Distance test.
 So the first step is to visit either a plastic surgeon or an ophthalmologist.